n7st/netsplit.uk/content/about/_index.md

 title: "About"
 date: 2019-01-06T19:40:38Z
 draft: false
-#description: |
+description: |
-#    We build reliable, consistent web applications.
-Please contact us using the
-#    links in the footer about any green or brownfield software projects you have
-#    in mind.
+    We are currently available for web or chat application side-projects in Golang and Perl 5.
+Please use the contact details in the footer to get in touch!
 type: about
 ---